Perfect Prey first draft

 Where are they?

 I wonder.
 In developed, first world countries, hundreds of thousands of adults reported to go missing and never found each year?
 So where do these people who go missing each year go?
-Granted, many go missing voluntarily and don’t want to be found.
+Many go missing voluntarily, not wanting to be found.
 The rest disappear from the face of the earth and never seen again, or at least their bodies never recovered.

 This is your favorite author, Richard Verry, saying, have a great day and a better tomorrow.